Our Team

 About Melba

-Melba Pearson is a civil rights and criminal law attorney who works in the Center for the Administration of Justice.
-She serves as the Center’s Policy Director overseeing technical assistance, training, and community engagement efforts.
-Her primary assignment is the MacArthur Foundation-funded Prosecutorial Performance Indicators’ project, which aims to improve prosecutorial offices’ efficiency, effectiveness and fairness through research, technical assistance, and communications support.
+Ms. Pearson is a civil rights and criminal law attorney who works in the Jack D. Gordon Institute for Public Policy at Florida International University (FIU).
+She serves as the Director of Prosecution Projects, overseeing technical assistance, training, and community engagement efforts around the field of prosecution.
+Her primary assignment is as co-manager of the MacArthur Foundation-funded Prosecutorial Performance Indicators’ project, which aims to improve prosecutorial offices’ efficiency, effectiveness and fairness through data, research, technical assistance, and communications support.

-Before joining FIU, Melba served as the Deputy Director for the American Civil Liberties Union (ACLU) of Florida for three years.
-She was part of the leadership team who helped pass Amendment 4 in 2018 – the historic voting rights amendment which re-enfranchised people with felony convictions in Florida.
+Before joining FIU, she served as the Deputy Director for the American Civil Liberties Union (ACLU) of Florida for three years.
+Ms. Pearson was part of the leadership team who helped pass Amendment 4 in 2018 – the historic voting rights amendment which re-enfranchised people with felony convictions in Florida.
 Additionally, she worked heavily on criminal justice reform legislation, policing, and expanding voting rights.
-Before joining the ACLU, Melba was an Assistant State Attorney in Miami-Dade County for 16 years.
+Prior to the ACLU, Ms. Pearson was an Assistant State Attorney in Miami-Dade County for 16 years.
 After prosecuting a variety of crimes, she was selected to join the Domestic Crimes Unit, focusing on serious domestic violence crimes as well as homicides for close to four years.
-In her next assignment, Melba was integral to the re-launch of the Community Prosecution Unit, whose goal is partnering with the community to find creative solutions to prevent crime and provide outreach.
+In her next assignment, Ms. Pearson was integral to the re-launch of the Community Prosecution Unit, whose goal is partnering with the community to find creative solutions to prevent crime and provide outreach.
 She ended her prosecutorial career as the Assistant Chief in the Career Criminal/Robbery Unit, supervising junior attorneys while prosecuting homicides.
-In 2020, Melba was the progressive candidate for Miami-Dade State Attorney, garnering close to 154,000 votes as a first-time candidate from across party lines.
+Ms. Pearson was the progressive candidate for Miami-Dade State Attorney in 2020, garnering close to 155,000 votes as a first time candidate from across party lines.

-Melba is extensively involved in various community groups, and has taken every opportunity to spread the messages of the dangers of domestic violence, as well as the importance of self-empowerment.
-She has taken on a leadership/mentoring role in several charity organizations.
-She is the Past President of the National Black Prosecutors Association (NBPA), and President of the NBPA Foundation; Co-Chair of the Prosecution Function Committee of the American Bar Association; as well as Past President of the Gwen S. Cherry Black Women Lawyers Association in South Florida.
+Ms. Pearson has taken on a leadership/mentoring role in several charity organizations.
+She is Past President of the National Black Prosecutors Association (NBPA), and President of the NBPA Foundation; Co-Chair of the Prosecution Function Committee/Vice Chair, Criminal Justice Section of the American Bar Association; Vice Chair of the Florida Justice Center, as well as Past President of the Gwen S. Cherry Black Women Lawyers Association in South Florida.

 Branden DuPont